SER Blog Customer Stories & Use Cases

 Supplier management process in 5 steps

-As mentioned above, it is important to set up a clearly defined process to ensure the success of your supplier management function.
-The following five steps are essential for the supplier management process:
+As mentioned above, it’s important to set up a clearly defined process to ensure the success of your supplier management function.
+Let’s take a look at the five steps that are essential for the supplier management process:

 1. Supplier onboarding